Lyall/Octopath2Fix/README.md

 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

-- "Porthole" view through buildings is display at at the wrong aspect ratio.
+- "Porthole" view through buildings is displayed at at the wrong aspect ratio.

 ## Screenshots
 | ![ezgif-1-adaa3f0c3c](https://user-images.githubusercontent.com/695941/226225010-073a0360-98bb-4e88-bfef-bcdf3f74abae.gif) |